analogsenses/source/source/_posts/2016-01-16-morning-coffee.markdown

 I feel like I’ve been letting things coast for a while, and it’s time to shake things up a bit.
 Ever since I started writing online as my primary job, Analog Senses has been steadily growing.
 That’s fantastic, and I’m super grateful for every single reader who, over the past 18 months or so, stopped by to read some of my work.
 You’re the reason I do this, and the reason that makes it all worth it.

 Unfortunately, we’re in a period when I need to worry about the site’s sustainability, as well as my own.
-For that reason, I’ll be taking some steps towards helping the site stay on the black in the near future.
+For that reason, I’ll be taking some steps towards helping the site stay in the black in the near future.
 Up until now, the site’s income has been limited to [Amazon affiliate links](http://www.amazon.com/?tag=analogsens-20), which have worked very well — far better than I hoped, actually — but which unfortunately are not enough to keep the site running as it is or, rather, to justify the amount of time and effort I put into it every day.

 Over the next few weeks, I’ll be introducing some changes to this weekly article, but also to the way the site operates, how content is presented, and how I interact with readers.
 I can’t promise that all changes will be for the better — the way these things work, I’m certain to screw something up along the way — but I will try to be as careful as possible, and if something doesn’t quite work, I have no problem rolling things back and trying a different way.
 This is uncharted territory for me, so we’ll see.